 The amount of space between your body and the hoop is the most important factor in learning how to hula hoop.

-However, a large, moderately weighted hoop will move around your body at a slower pace that you can keep up with, while still engaging your core and getting your heart rate up to optimum calorie burning levels.
+A properly sized, moderately weighted hoop will move around your body at a slower pace that you can keep up with, while still engaging your core and getting your heart rate up to optimum calorie burning levels.

 Reason #2 Why You Can’t Hula Hoop Anymore